Shopper finds ordering groceries from Aus cheaper than NZ supermarket

-An Otago based grocery shopper found it was 35% cheaper to buy items in Australia and ship them to New Zealand, than buy them at her local supermarket.
+An Otago-based grocery shopper found it was 35% cheaper to buy items in Australia and ship them to New Zealand, than to buy them at her local supermarket.

 After seeing her grocery bill balloon in recent months, the shopper (who doesn’t want to be identified), decided to try ordering online from Australia.

-The 13 items included rolled oats, pasta, nuts and dried fruit, as well as shampoo, tooth brushes and a hair colour.
+The 13 items included rolled oats, pasta, nuts and dried fruit, as well as shampoo, toothbrushes and hair dye.

-The total cost including tax, was $A93.30 Converted to NZ dollars $99.47.
+The total cost, including tax, was AU$93.30 (NZ$99.47).
 “I only bought items that were included in a free shipping promotion, so I wasn’t charged for shipping.
 According to the receipt, shipping would have added $15.”

-She then brought the same items at her local supermarket.
+She then bought the same items at her local supermarket.
 The cost there was $40 more expensive at $139.96.

-“I’ll admit it’s not a very scientific experiment, but it was still pretty eye-opening!” she said.
-“35% of my grocery bill is a massive chunk.”
+“I’ll admit, it’s not a very scientific experiment but it was still pretty eye-opening!” she said.
+“Thirty-five per cent of my grocery bill is a massive chunk.”

 New Zealand supermarkets have recently been investigated by the Commerce Commission.